mprugel/modbuspd/README.md

 # modbuspd
 This external for Pure Data is a simple Wrapper for the libmodbus C library.
 Following Commands are supported at the moment:
-- Reading of a singe register
+- Reading of a single register
-- Wrting of a single register
+- Writing of a single register
 <img src="https://github.com/mprugel/modbuspd/blob/main/modbus_help.png?raw=true" width="450px">

 ## Build